 But if you continue to enjoy what you do and see growth potential, then keep on going.
-The legacy you leave will be wonderful.
+It’s probably not the ideal time to proceed with selling your business.
+After all, the legacy you leave will be wonderful.
 Just remember to always keep an open mind as there is a price for everything.

 Not a day goes by where I’m not thankful for launching this site in 2009.
 It has given me more joy and purpose that I ever thought possible.
 Thank you!